RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/second-page.md

 - Detect and track a balloon in real time
 - Move toward the object using differential drive
 - Halt autonomously when a success zone is reached
-- Publish and use filtered sensor data from IMU and barometer
+- Publish and use filtered sensor data from IMU

 Next Goals: